 How To Tell If Leeks Are Bad?

-- Are soft, slimy, or limp.
+- They’re soft, slimy, or limp.
 That’s a sure sign of moisture loss and prolonged storage.
 If things get this far, those leeks are no good anymore.

-- Are moldy.
-If there’s any fuzzy action on the surface of your salad, it’s time for it to go.
+- You notice mold.
+If there’s any fuzzy action on the surface of your salad or cooked leeks dish, it’s time for it to go.
 Trying to scoop and discard the mold and eating the rest is a bad idea.

 - Cut or cooked sit for more than 4 days.
 At that point, it’s time for them to go for safety purposes.
 They might still be okay, they might not, but you never know.